kubernetes/website/content/en/docs/contribute/participating.md

     GitHub issue to show approval and then closes the GitHub issue.
     Congratulations, you are now a member!

-If for some reason your membership request is not accepted, the membership committee provides information or steps to take before applying again.
+If your membership request is not accepted, the membership committee provides information or steps to take before applying again.